 Drawing is the key skill needed for all art and design disciplines.
 This rigorous studio course is an active mode of communication, generating ideas and thoughts in all creative practices.
-It teaches them ways of analysis, representation and interpretation of visual information.
+It teaches them the ways of analysis, representation and interpretation of visual information.
 Students learn to differentiate and connect the dots between seeing and focused observation.
 The course creates opportunities for students to develop the ability to identify concepts and evaluate problems systematically.

-A combination of sequential and iterative processes are employed using a variety of mediums, techniques, and tools.
+A combination of sequential and iterative processes is employed using a variety of mediums, techniques, and tools.
 Individual assignments are aided with process sketchbooks.
-Image-making by synthesizing principles of drawing, the use of mediums, and different experimental possibilities of representation are all part and parcel of this course.
+Introduction to Image-making by synthesizing principles of drawing, the use of mediums, and different experimental possibilities of representation are all part and parcel of this course.
 Students learn to manipulate the elements of visual art in response to a specific problem planned for their respective studio projects.
-In the second semester students are introduced to colour mediums to enhance their skills of perceiving, analyzing, preparing and interpreting the objectives in each studio project.
+In the second semester, students are introduced to colour mediums to enhance their skills of perceiving, analyzing, preparing and interpreting the objectives in each studio project.
+Appropriate texts expand criticality into the array of drawing methodologies.

-Technical Drawing 1 & II
+Technical Drawing I & II

 This course comprises an introduction to communicating ideas through basic techniques and processes involved in making orthographic projections.
 The course equips students with the means of representing three-dimensional objects in two dimensions.
 The major emphasis is on developing drafting skills for students in exercises of lettering and dimensions with basic tools that aid in visualizing and solving graphical problems.
-In the later stage of the course the principles and initial research is directly applied to the tasks on hand through complex drafting concepts.
-By the end of the course the students learn to translate their ideas using technical drawing with enhanced drafting skills.
-An understanding of time management is instilled through all course work.
+In the later stage of the course, the principles and initial research is directly applied to tasks on hand through complex drafting concepts.
+By the end of the course, students learn to translate their ideas using technical drawing with enhanced drafting skills.
+An understanding of precision and time management is instilled through all coursework.
+Appropriate texts support criticality in the hands-on technical skills taught.